ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/index.md

 ## What is Rezolver?

-Rezolver is (yet another :)) open source IOC container.
-It supports many of the features supported by most other popular IOC containers out there, integrates into the new .Net Core 1.0 framework (supporting the NetStandard1.1 profile), and supports some unique functionality too.
+Rezolver is an [open source](https://github.com/ZolutionSoftware/Rezolver) IOC container that, out of the box, supports all the standard features supported by most =other popular IOC containers out there.
+It's also highly extensible - with practically the entire stack open to extension immediately after referencing the core library.

-It's very fast, extensible and reliable, and should slot nicely into any project in which you already have another IOC container.
+It's been built specifically with the .Net Core framework in mind, supporting the NetStandard1.1 profile for (almost!) maximum portability

+##Features

+- 'Intelligent' constructor discovery based on registered services
+- Open generics (with specific closed generics taking precedence)
+- Decorators (non-generic and generic)
+- Enumerables (empty enumerables returned by default)
+- Child containers (overriding registrations in one container with those of another)
+- Lifetime scoping (incl. child lifetimes)
+- Delegates and Expressions as factories, with argument injection
+- Singletons
+- Pre-built objects
+- Scoped objects (i.e. 'singleton per scope')
+- Extensible compiler framework
+  - Expression tree compiler used by default
+- Integration with Microsoft.Extensions.DependencyInjection via nuget packages
+- Extensible configuration framework *(still in development)*
+  - Json configuration *(still in development)*

 ## Quick Links